Language: EN

 =00000

 Bingo!
 It gives 0.
-Not -0 or something strange.
+Not -0 or some strange thing.
 It gives zero, just one zero.

-Just like before, by flipping the negative numbers we cause that when adding a negative and a positive they “couple” giving a sequence of all 1’s.
+Just like before, by inverting the negative numbers, we caused a situation where adding a negative and a positive “couples” to give a sequence of all 1’s.

-But, besides, as we are now adding an extra 1 (which carries the negative number), all those 1’s overflow and become zero.
-And that’s why we use the 2’s complement.
+But, in addition, since now we add an extra 1 (which carries the negative number), all those 1’s overflow and turn into zero.
+And that’s why we use two’s complement.

-Finally, and if you were wondering, the 2’s complement of the 2’s complement of a number, is the number itself.
-That is -(-3) = 3.
-Well, it’s appreciated, but it also happened with the rest of the examples.
+Finally, and if you were wondering, the two’s complement of the two’s complement of a number is the number itself.
+That is, -(-3) = 3.
+Well, that’s appreciated, but it also happened with the other examples.

-Summary of everything we have seen, the 2’s complement is a way of representing negative numbers in the binary system.
+In summary of everything we have seen, two’s complement is a way of representing negative numbers in binary system.

-At first glance it seems complicated, but it is used a lot because it allows us to operate with negative numbers in a simple way.
-It makes counting much easier.
+At first glance, it seems complicated, but it is widely used because it allows us to operate with negative numbers easily (it greatly simplifies calculations).

-If we want to convert a positive number into a negative one, in binary system representation in 2’s complement:
+If we want to convert a positive number to negative in binary representation in two’s complement:

-• We place a 1 in the leftmost bit, which represents the sign
+• Set the left bit, which represents the sign, to 1

 How much is a binary number worth?

-I return to this, because it is something that people get confused about a lot.
-How much is a binary number worth.
-Imagine you have this number:
+I return to this, because it’s something that confuses a lot of people.
+How much is a binary number worth?
+Let’s imagine you have this number:

 10011001